Medically reviewed on Oct 31, 2018

 It is very important that your doctor check your progress at regular visits to make sure that riluzole is working properly.
 Blood tests may be needed to check for unwanted effects.

-Stop using riluzole and check with your doctor right away if you have a rash; stomach pain; pale stools; dark urine; loss of appetite; nausea; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you have a rash, stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Riluzole can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 Check with your doctor right away if you start having breathing problems, shortness of breath, a dry cough, chest pain, fever, or chills.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.